-- (1) In order to obtain the authorisation, the natural persons referred to in Articles 267, 269, 270 and 272, paragraph 3 must demonstrate their good repute and competence. - (2) In order to verify compliance with the conditions under Article 72, paragraph 1, point b), "or under Article 256-23, paragraph 1, point c)" Luxembourg insurance and reinsurance undertakings "or Luxembourg pension funds" shall supply the CAA with an extract from the formal judicial record or in the absence of such by an equivalent law of 15 December 2019 document issued by a competent judicial or administrative authority of the country of origin or country of domicile of the persons concerned.
-Insofar as such documents do not provide any indication on whether the persons concerned have not previously been declared bankrupt, these documents must be supported by a statement to this effect fulfilling the conditions of paragraph 3 hereinafter.
+- (1) In order to obtain the authorisation, the natural persons referred to in Articles 267, 269, 270 and 272, paragraph 3 must demonstrate their good repute and competence. - (2) In order to verify compliance with the conditions under Article 72, paragraph 1, point b), "or under Article 256-23, paragraph 1, point c)" Luxembourg insurance and reinsurance undertakings "or Luxembourg pension funds" shall supply the CAA with an extract from the formal judicial record or in the absence of such by an equivalent document issued by a competent judicial or administrative authority of the country of origin or country of domicile of the persons concerned.
+Insofar as such documents do not provide any indication on whether the persons concerned have not previously been declared bankrupt, these documents must be supported by a statement to this effect fulfilling the conditions of paragraph 3 hereinafter. - (3) Where the document referred to in paragraph 2 is not issued by the Member State of origin or the Member State of domicile of the natural person concerned, it may be replaced by a statutory declaration - or, in the States where such a declaration is not foreseen, by a solemn declaration - provided by the foreign national concerned before a competent judicial or administrative authority or, where applicable, a notary of the State of origin or the State of domicile of the said foreign national. - (4) Such authority or notary shall issue a certificate authenticating the declaration on oath or the solemn declaration. - The declaration in respect of no previous bankruptcy referred to in subparagraph 1 may also be made before a qualified professional body of the State concerned. - (5) The documents and certificates referred to in paragraphs 2 and 3 shall not be presented more than three months after their date of issue.
+The proposed executives referred to in points n) and o) of paragraph 3 of Article 272 shall prove their knowledge in accordance with the provisions of Article "288, paragraph 1"150. - (6) The executive must have the authority to effectively determine the direction of the business and effectively manage the legal person.